Semantic parsing

+not aim to produce complete formal meanings.

 In computer vision, semantic parsing is a process of segmentation for 3D objects.

+History and Background

+Early research of semantic parsing included the generation of grammar manually, as well as utilizing applied programming logic.
+In the 2000s, most of the work in this area involved the creation/learning and use of different grammars and lexicons on controlled tasks, particularly general grammars such as SCFGs.
+This improved upon manual grammars primarily because they leveraged the syntactical nature of the sentence, but they still could not cover enough variation and were not robust enough to be used in the real world.
+However, following the development of advanced neural network techniques, especially the Seq2Seq model, and the availability of powerful computational resources, neural semantic parsing started emerging.
+Not only was it providing competitive results on the existing datasets, but it was robust to noise and did not require a lot of supervision and manual intervention.

+The current transition of traditional parsing to neural semantic parsing has not been perfect though.
+Neural semantic parsing, even with its advantages, still fails to solve the problem at a deeper level.
+Neural models like Seq2Seq treat the parsing problem as a sequential translation problem, and the model learns patterns in a black-box manner, which means we cannot really predict whether the model is truly solving the problem.
+Intermediate efforts and modifications to the Seq2Seq to incorporate syntax and semantic meaning have been attempted, with a marked improvement in results, but there remains a lot of ambiguity to be taken care of.

 Types

-Shallow
+Shallow Semantic Parsing

 Shallow semantic parsing is concerned with identifying entities in an utterance and labelling them with the roles they play.
 Shallow semantic parsing is sometimes known as slot-filling or frame semantic parsing, since its theoretical basis comes from frame semantics, wherein a word evokes a frame of related concepts and roles.
 Slot-filling systems are widely used in virtual assistants in conjunction with intent classifiers, which can be seen as mechanisms for identifying the frame evoked by an utterance.
 Popular architectures for slot-filling are largely variants of an encoder-decoder model, wherein two recurrent neural networks (RNNs) are trained jointly to encode an utterance into a vector and to decode that vector into a sequence of slot labels.
 This type of model is used in the Amazon Alexa spoken language understanding system.
+This parsing follow an unsupervised learning techniques.